evisdrenova/crumb/README.md

 - ability to change multiple nodes styles by selecting them
 - fix the connecting process because right now the handlers don't show bescause they're turned off when it isn't selected - but they should show if at least one node is selected
 - ablity to set border radius individually
-  -get rid of the top bar and just make it a hamburger menu on the left liek excalidraw
+- get rid of the top bar and just make it a hamburger menu on the left liek excalidraw